dOrgTech/DIPs/README.md

 **How can I set some attribute/property on a Passport?**
 This can be implemented by an external (Registry) contract using the Passport ID as the key.

+**How will we collect data for accounting and other needs?**
+We can create a Dune Analytics dashboard, starting with the basics and expending it as needed over time.
+Here is a example: [Safe dashboard](https://dune.com/safe/ethereum).

+**How will we know whats going on in the DAO?**
+We can set up a Push (EPNS) chanel that triggers on certain events, for instance get a mobile notification every time there is a new proposal for the DAO, every time a new member is added or every time a new project is started.